jessikamiranda/stopwatch/README.md

 ## 💻 About

-A stopwatch made with ReactTS
+A stopwatch made with ReactTS and StyledComponents

 ## 🚀 Starting